Which countries’ vaccines are recognised in the UK?

 In the following update, a further 37 countries were added to the approved list, including India, South Africa and Turkey.

-And in the latest travel announcement on 28 October, the government revealed that 35 more countries’ vaccinations would be accepted by England and Scotland from 1 November.
+And in the latest travel announcement on 28 October, the government revealed that 35 more countries’ vaccinations would be accepted from 1 November.

 So which countries’ vaccine certificates are now recognised?